cBrownSF/global-cuisine/README.md

 ## Technical Challenges

 ### Overview
 Global Cuisine is built with the MERN stack(MongoDB, Express, React, and Node).
 MongoDB will be used to store user authorization information including emails, passwords, and usernames.
+Amazon Web Services will be used to store images.

 MongoDB will also store recipe and review information.
 The lack of a fixed schema will make the user’s recipe and review field data fields concise.
 There will not be an abundance of blank cells for the optional data fields.